javlonbek-tj/Payment_control/README.md

-# Payment control of learners of study centers
+# Payment control of students of study centers